 I managed to find a cluster of bicycle shops in the city of Huancayo on Calle Huanaco, and explained my problem.
 Well, I actually had no idea what the Spanish for “wheel truing”, “spoke nipples” and “truing stand” were, so there was a fair bit of sign language involved.The replacement spoke which I had fitted the previous day wasn't bad, and the wheel was fairly accurate, but it really needed a truing stand in order to get it aligned fine.
 And while I was there, a new cassette and chain were in order as well, so not a cheap day this one!

 The wheel is now in good order, although there did seem to be a lot of farting around with the chain, so I just have to hope its not going to snap in the middle of nowhere!

 With that taken care of, it was back to the hotel to dump the bike off, and then a walk over to the Real Plaza, which is a huge shopping mall.

 It seems a huge contrast after cycling through such remote, rural area to come across a city big enough and wealthy enough to support a new, vibrant shopping mall.
 In fact the mall was bigger than some of the villages I have stayed in!

-And anyway, not only did the gave a Burger King, they also had a Pizza Hut, and that was todays treat!
+And anyway, not only did they have a Burger King, they also had a Pizza Hut, and that was today's treat!
 I haven´t had pizza in months !